TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 3. The heat generation subsystem shall increase the power delivered to the induction coil if the thermocouple senses temperatures below the desired temperature output based on user specified power input.
 4. The heat generation subsystem shall reduce the power delivered to the induction coil if the thermocouple senses temperatures exceeding the desired temperature output based on user specified power input.
 5. The heat generation subsystem shall accurately measure the final temperature of the bar stock using thermocouple and store this temperature using a microcontroller.
+6. The heat generation subsystem shall not heat the circular bar stock to a temperature exceeding 1200°F (649°C) as per IEEE recommended max maintainance temperature for induction heating [21].

 - #### Safety and Protection Controls - Aaron